Al Cowlings: Bronco chase

+Simpson murder trial

 During Simpson's criminal trial, Cowlings surprised the media with a press conference held a block from the courthouse.
 Cowlings retained Beverly Hills public relations firm Edward Lozzi & Associates to conduct the press conference without revealing the reason or itinerary.
 Lozzi introduced Cowlings and Cowlings's attorney, Donald Re.
 Cowlings then announced he had created a 900 phone number for the public to ask him questions—about anything except the murder and trial.
 Cowlings read a one-minute prepared statement announcing the 900 number, which was simultaneously unveiled visually in the room.
-Reports that Cowlings realized over $1 million from this $2-dollars-plus-a-minute 900 number were never verified.
+Reports that Cowlings raised over $1 million from this $2-dollars-plus-a-minute 900 number were never verified.
 Under oath in his deposition for Simpson's civil trial, Cowlings said that the 900 number endeavor just "broke even."
 This press conference was the only time Cowlings officially spoke to the media about anything related to the Simpson case.
 Former porn star and ex-girlfriend Jennifer Peace, who testified before a grand jury, claimed that Cowlings had confessed to her that a hysterical Simpson had called him on the night of the murders and that the murder weapon had been disposed of; Cowlings denied the allegations.

 After Simpson's acquittal in October 1995, Fred Goldman, Ron's father, filed a civil suit against Simpson for wrongful death.
-Cowlings was subpoenaed and during both the deposition and trial took the Fifth Amendment when asked what he was doing between June 13, 1994, when Simpson returned from Chicago, and the freeway chase on June 17, 1994, as he could still be charged for aiding and abetting.
-But he testified that he had seen Simpson throw out Brown's clothes from their apartment during an argument in 1979 and that while he was driving Brown to a hospital on New Year's Eve 1989, she told him Simpson hit her, which (along with Brown's recorded 911 calls, pictures of her with bruises, and similar witness testimony about physical aggression by Simpson against Brown) contradicted Simpson's civil trial testimony that he had never been abusive during their marriage.
-In contrast to Simpson's indifferent and cheerful demeanor throughout the trial, Cowlings notably broke down in tears after being shown photographs of Nicole's bruised face.
+Cowlings was subpoenaed and during both the deposition and trial took the Fifth Amendment when asked what he was doing between June 13, 1994, when Simpson returned from Chicago, and the freeway chase on June 17, 1994, as he could still be criminally charged for aiding and abetting.
+But he testified that he had seen Simpson throw out Brown's clothes from their apartment during an argument in 1979 and that while he was driving Brown to a hospital on New Year's Day 1989, she told him Simpson hit her, which (along with Brown's recorded 911 calls, pictures of her with bruises, and similar witness testimony about physical aggression by Simpson against Brown) contradicted Simpson's civil trial testimony that he had never been abusive during their marriage.
+Cowlings notably broke down in tears after being shown photographs of Nicole's bruised face.
 Simpson was found liable for both deaths in February 1997.